Wisconsin Supreme Court race likely to affect abortion, election laws - WSGW 790 AM & 100.5 FM

 A shift in power could have major implications for abortion access in the state, the drawing of congressional district lines, and any election-related legal fights leading up to the 2024 presidential election.

-Tuesday’s primary ballot features two conservative candidates (former state Supreme Court Justice Dan Kelly, Waukesha County Circuit Judge Jennifer Dorow) and two liberal candidates (Milwaukee County Circuit Judge Janet Protasiewicz and Dane County Circuit Judge Everett Mitchell).
+Tuesday’s primary ballot featured two conservative candidates (Kelly and Waukesha County Circuit Judge Jennifer Dorow) and two liberal candidates (Protasiewicz and Dane County Circuit Judge Everett Mitchell).
 The primary itself is nonpartisan, with the top two vote getters moving on to the April 4 general election.

-Political operatives in the state are expecting Protasiewicz, who has raised more in campaign donations than any of her competitors, to make it to the next round.
-A Republican — either Kelly or Dorow — is expected to join her in the general election in April, though University of Wisconsin-La Crosse political science professor Anthony Chergosky says the race between the two is a “toss-up.”
+Political operatives in the state were expecting Protasiewicz, who has raised more in campaign donations than any of her competitors, to make it to the next round.
+A Republican was expected to join her in the general election in April, though University of Wisconsin-La Crosse political science professor Anthony Chergosky said before the primary that the race between the two conservative candidates was a “toss-up.”

 Kelly served on the high court for one term after being appointed by former Republican Wisconsin Gov. Scott Walker.
 He lost his reelection campaign in April 2020.